Overwhelmed in Stanislaus County? Here's How to Get Help Without 20 Phone Calls

 - 9 min read

 You do not have to figure this out alone.
-You can start with the free Total Resource Check‑In, which turns what you’re going through into a personal list of local resources and Help Is Hope support in just a few minutes.
+You can start with our free Total Resource Check‑In.
+It turns your situation into a personal list of local resources and free support in just a few minutes.

 The Crisis in Stanislaus County: What the Numbers Miss

 Stanislaus County is facing a deep, layered crisis.
-Thousands of people are living with low income, unstable housing, mental health challenges, and substance use—all at once.
+Thousands of people are living with low income, unstable housing, mental health challenges, and substance use — often all at the same time.

 Local data show high rates of poverty, homelessness, and drug-related deaths, along with serious shortages of medical and mental health providers.
 Educational gaps and a digital divide make it even harder for people to access help, apply for benefits, or search for jobs online.

-Folks leaving the hospital or jail with nowhere safe to go.
+Individuals leaving the hospital or jail with nowhere safe to go

-Adults trying to stay sober but surrounded by triggers and chaos.
+Adults trying to stay sober while surrounded by triggers and chaos

 On paper, there are "lots of services."
 In real life, many people still can't get to them, don't qualify, or burn out trying.